 What do Credit Reports Contain?

 - Credit Information – This area includes information on each account.
-It contains opening date, credit limit or loan amount, balance, monthly payment, and payment pattern during the past several years.
+It contains the opening date, credit limit or loan amount, balance, monthly payment, and payment pattern during the past several years.
 Other individuals (spouse or cosigner) besides yourself that are also responsible for payments are listed in this section.
-Accuracy of this information comes from the companies that hold your accounts.
+The accuracy of this information comes from the companies that hold your accounts.

 - Public Record Information – This area includes information on federal bankruptcy records, state and county court records, tax liens, monetary judgments, and in some cases overdue child support payments.
 The accuracy of this information is found through public records.